 How do homeworkers take part in Walk the World?

 All homeworkers are invited to take part in a local office walk near them or by doing their own walk.
 Visit our homeworkers hub for details.

-If you do not have a t-shirt from 2017, you can order one in your size when you register, so the right t-shirt comes to your office.
+You can order one in your size when you register, so the right t-shirt comes to your office.
 Your local walk organizer will hand them out before the event.